JrewGit/unit-4-game/pseudocode.md

 TODO:

-Add symmetrical height to the results and message id;
+*Add symmetrical height to the results and message id;
 *Set onclick function to reset the game;
 *Set reset computerRandomNumber;
 *Set reset gemRandomNumber for each gem;
+*Fix loss result reset bug;